 By law, each city receives a proportionate share of the total state motor vehicle fuel tax.
 Money received is a monthly allocation based on population.
-In the City's 2023 budget, it was anticipated that revenue received from the state motor vehicle fuel tax for the Street Fund will be \$139,540.
-We have found this amount to fluctuate each year dependent upon the fuel tax rate.
-In reviewing past monies received the city can confidently anticipate \$125,000 being received in 2024.
+In the City's 2022 budget it is anticipated that revenue received from the state gas tax for the Street Fund will be \$108,000.
+This is the same that is anticipated to be received in 2023 and therefore should be relatively accurate.